Accreditation Process Requirements

 - The Organization Director and designated personnel will be notified by email after an Accreditation Committee decision is achieved.
 Refer to the timeline for these processes, and contact your FACT Accreditation Coordinator if you have questions or need information.

 - Your organization will receive the accreditation decision and the Accreditation Report, which includes citations, variances, and suggestions.
+Refer to the Applicant Response Template for response examples.

 - All citations must be adequately addressed prior to accreditation.
 Responses are reviewed by the FACT Accreditation Committee and an accreditation recommendation is submitted to the FACT Board of Directors for final determination.